FaizanHassanSiddiqui/Deep-Learning/Lecture1/README.md

-# Univariate Linear Regression
+# Simple Linear Regression

-This lecture is on univariate linear regression.
+This lecture is on simple linear regression.